Italy approves decree to stave off bankruptcy for Rome council

 Rome’s administrators say it needs help with extra costs associated with housing the central government, such as ensuring public order for political demonstrations, and to provide services for millions of tourists.

-Away from the historic center, a magnet for visitors from around the world, the city’s sprawling periphery is plagued by poor transport links, crumbling roads and patchy public services and infrastructure.
+Away from the historic centre, a magnet for visitors from around the world, the city’s sprawling periphery is plagued by poor transport links, crumbling roads and patchy public services and infrastructure.

 In recent weeks the so-called “Save Rome” decree had been blocked in parliament due to filibustering by the Northern League and the anti-establishment 5-Star Movement, which objected to several other measures incorporated in the package.

-Renzi, the outgoing mayor of Florence who became prime minister this month, was quickly accused by center-right opponents of bowing to Marino’s threats and favoring Rome compared with other hard pressed Italian cities.
+Renzi, the outgoing mayor of Florence who became prime minister this month, was quickly accused by centre-right opponents of bowing to Marino’s threats and favouring Rome compared with other hard pressed Italian cities.

 Mario Borghezio, a Northern League firebrand, said it showed that the north of Italy was being treated as a “colony” by “Roma ladrona” (“thieving Rome”).